jacobwang7/CS2-Problem-Set-5/README.md

 The methods you write will perform arithmetic operations with fractions just the way you did in elementary school.
 For adding and subtracting, you need to ensure that the denominators are the same.
 To multiply, you multiply the two numerators to get the new numerator, and multiply the two denominators to get the new denominator.
 To divide, you flip the second fraction over and multiply.
 Of course, like in elementary school, you have to reduce your resulting fraction to lowest terms!
 And you will always return another `Fraction` and never a decimal.

-The class you will refactor is one
+Finally you will refactor the `Postfix` class we wrote together so that it can handle objects of your new `Fraction` class.

 ## The `Fraction` interface